Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-The following definition follows the previous articles (mentioned in Section~\ref{sec-prior}) on center-based clustering with outliers.
-As emphasized earlier, we suppose that the outliers can be arbitrarily located in the space, and thus do not impose any restriction on them.
+The following definition follows the previous articles (mentioned in Section~\hyperref[sec-prior]{1.1}) on center-based clustering with outliers.
+As emphasized earlier, we suppose that the outliers can be arbitrarily located in the space.